aappleton8/OpPermissions/README.md

 The terms 'username' and 'playername' are used interchangeably in this plugin and its descriptions.

+This plugin can use either playernames or player UUIDs.
+Although this plugin can convert between the two, errors are likely to occur if the conversion operation is performed on an offline player.
+As such, the format to use should be chosen at the start and kept constant.
+If a conversion is necessary, setting the 'onlyautoupdateonline' config field to true will prevent the plugin updating offline players, avoiding errors.
+Setting the 'updateonplayerjoins' config field to true will make the plugin convert the players when the come online.

 ## Commands:
 The general command syntaxes are:
  - */opset &lt;add|remove|list|version|help [all]|check|config &lt;action&gt; [field]&gt; [playername|data]*.